carlosfruitcup/godot-no-uids-mono/README.md

 > **Feature**: This build **disables** the automatic generation of `.uid` files by default.
 > **Builds**: Check the [Releases Page](../../releases) for pre-compiled binaries of stable versions (Windows, macOS, Linux).
 > **Automation**: This fork automatically checks for new Godot stable versions daily, applies [Patch #100973](https://github.com/godotengine/godot/pull/100973), and compiles new binaries.
-> This "fork" of a fork only does Mono Builds of the Godot Engine as the original fork did not.
+> <br><br>This "fork" of a fork only does Mono Builds of the Godot Engine as the original fork did not.
+> <br>Do note, you will need to provide your own GodotSharp folder

 ---